 We Are Here to Help!

-Please understand that we are not healthcare professionals and are unable to provide medical advice, for which you should consult your doctor or other healthcare professionals.
+Please contact us with your questions.
+We are ready to listen and support you in your journey.
+Please understand, however, that we are not healthcare professionals and are unable to provide medical advice, for which you should consult your doctor or other healthcare professionals.

 We have a number of informative publications that may help you on your journey.